 That question is impossible to answer.
-Put simply, if we knew what mistakes caused failure, we could easily avoid them.
-It’s like asking what makes a startup succeed.
+Put simply, if we knew what mistakes caused startups to fail, we could easily avoid them.
+It’s like asking what makes startups succeed.
 If there was a recipe for definite success, we’d all follow it and build great companies, right?

 Not having enough money can kill your business for obvious reasons.
 But is there such thing as having too much money?
 The answer is yes, and here’s why.

 The goal is not to raise as much money as you can.
 Why?
 Because having a lot of money is great unless you don’t know what to do with all of it.
 The goal should be to raise just enough money that will help you achieve your objectives for the existing period.
 The problem is not so much the money itself.
 The problem is what comes with it.
 The more money that you raise, the more time it takes.
 Also, the more money you take from investors, the harder it is to change the direction of the business.
 Investors are very cautious with the money they invest and most likely they won’t let you change direction after raising a significant amount of money.